Master of Arts in History

 - Modern history focuses on Europe and the Americas, and encompassing any period from 1500 to present.

 In the spirit of the Jesuit principle of cura personalis—care for the whole person—you’ll receive the personal attention you need to hone your unique skills and produce scholarship of the highest quality.
-The M.A. is personalized and student oriented with opportunities to develop individualized tutorials with leading experts in your chosen field of study.
+The master's is personalized and student oriented with opportunities to develop individualized tutorials with leading experts in your chosen field of study.
 M.A. students take courses with Ph.D. students and fully participate in the intellectual life of the History Department.

 - Pursue original research in fields related to your interests.